-Over the last couple of years, I have been taught various vital skills required for obtaining a Law degree.
-I am currently following the IB course English A: Language & Literature SL, which made me become a much more critical thinker.
+Over the last couple of years, I have been taught various vital skills required for obtaining a law degree.
+I am currently following the IB course English A: Language and Literature SL, which made me become a much more critical thinker.

 I created a research paper that examined the subject of sustainable energy production in South Africa on university level.
 This made me realise what universities expect from me and it helped me gain better research skills.

 Over the past couple of years, I have grown immensely as a person.
 The passing of my father at a young age helped shape who I am today; a hard-working, caring, inquisitive and unique person who enjoys traveling and experiencing unknown cultures and cuisines.